makrai/notes/buechel18-emo-multiling-multitask-naacl.md

       LREC 2018
   * Additionally, the English embedding model from Sedoc+ (2017, Giga), a strongly related contribution (see below)
+    João Sedoc, Daniel Preoţiuc-Pietro, and Lyle H. Ungar Predicting emotional word ratings using distri reprs and signed clustering EACL 2017 Valencia, Spain, April 3- 7, 2017, volume 2: Short Papers 564–571
     * trained on the English Gigaword corpus (Parker+ 2011)

-## Word-Level Prediction, the one we focus on in this contribution 3
+## 2.3 Word-Level Prediction, the one we focus on in this contribution 3

 * polarity
   * based on its PMI to a set of positive and negative seed words,